eugenekolo/EC500/docs/enviroment_setup.md

 ### OpenCV 3.0 + Python 2.7 environment set up on Ubuntu 14.04
-This is a simple tutorial of setting up opencv 3.0 and python 2.7 environment on Ubuntu 14.04 we used for the homework.
+This is a simple tutorial of setting up opencv 3.0 and python 2.7 environment on Ubuntu 14.04..

 #### 1. Pre-install procedure
 ##### 1.1 System update